rntmancuso/black-box-profiler/README.md

 ## Device Tree Blob (DTB)

-Modified part of our DTB file for incorporating heterogeneous memory types:
+Modified part of DTB file we used on ZCU102 platform for incorporating heterogeneous memory types:

 ```dts
 ocm@fffc0000 {